Pakistan hails record Saudi investment as Crown Prince departs after first state visit

 Earlier today, the Saudi crown prince was conferred with the country’s highest civil award Nishan-e-Pakistan during a ceremony at the President House.
 The ceremony was attended by Prime Minister Imran Khan and the heads of the three armed forces.
 Senate Chairman Sadiq Sanjrani, National Assembly Speaker Asad Qaiser and members of the federal cabinet were also present at the ceremony.

-President of Pakistan Dr. Arif Alvi gives highest civil award ''Nishan-e-Pakistan'' to Saudi Crown Prince Muhammad Bin Salman— Prime Minister's Office, Pakistan (@PakPMO) February 18, 2019
+President of Pakistan Dr. Arif Alvi gives highest civil award ''Nishan-e-Pakistan'' to Saudi Crown Prince Muhammad Bin Salman— Prime Minister's Office (@PakPMO) February 18, 2019

 Prime Minister Imran Khan was also present at the ceremony.